 Why does that matter for your tool selection?
 Because the right platform pays for itself within weeks.
 Talent acquisition professionals who use generative AI report saving 20% of their workweek - that’s a full day back every week, according to LinkedIn’s 2025 Future of Recruiting report.
 Here’s what separates contenders from pretenders:

-• Outreach Automation: Can it send personalized sequences across email, LinkedIn, and SMS without manual effort?
-Single-channel outreach doesn't cut it anymore.
+- Outreach Automation and Recruiting Automation: Can it send personalized sequences across email, LinkedIn, and SMS without manual effort?
+Single-channel outreach doesn’t cut it anymore.
+The best AI recruitment platforms handle multi-channel sequences autonomously.

 Where are recruiters actually deploying AI today?
 SHRM’s data shows the top three use cases - and they map directly to the criteria above.

-That "automating candidate searches" category is exactly where AI recruiting tools deliver the most impact.
-It's also the fastest-growing use case — and the hardest to do well without a purpose-built platform.
+That “automating candidate searches” category is exactly where AI recruiting tools deliver the most impact.
+Fastest-growing of the three use cases, it’s also the hardest to do well without a purpose-built platform.

 Quick Comparison: Top AI Recruiting Tools